microsoft/vscode-docs/docs/setup/windows.md

 ## 32 bit versions

-If you need to run a 32 bit version of VS Code, both an 32 bit [Installer](https://go.microsoft.com/fwlink/?LinkId=723965) and [Zip archive](https://go.microsoft.com/fwlink/?LinkID=733265) are available.
+If you need to run a 32 bit version of VS Code, both a 32 bit [Installer](https://go.microsoft.com/fwlink/?LinkId=723965) and [Zip archive](https://go.microsoft.com/fwlink/?LinkID=733265) are available.

 ## Updates